Gordon Crook

 b.
 1921d.
 2011

-Gordon Crook had a shiftless childhood which culminated, at 17, in his enlistment in the Merchant Navy.
+Born in Richmond, Surrey in the UK, Gordon Crook had a shiftless childhood which culminated, at 17, in his enlistment in the Merchant Navy.
 Subsequently he served in the RAF during the Second World War.
-After the war Gordon received a grant to study at St Martin’s School of Art, London, and this led to a degree in textile design from the Central School of Art and Design.
+After the war he received a grant to study at St Martin’s School of Art, London, and this led to a degree in textile design from the Central School of Art and Design.

 From graduation until 1972 Gordon lived in London balancing freelance design work with teaching at both the Central School and the Royal College of Art.
 Through this period he also exhibited ceramics, drawings, paintings, and tapestries, but his lifestyle remained precarious.
 Incidentally, one of his students was New Zealander John Drawbridge.